appsmithorg/appsmith-docs/website/docs/AI-assistants/appsmith-ai.md

 *Available Options:*

 - **Google Drive:** Connect to your Google account to upload files.
-You'll need to grant access to your Google Drive.
-Multiple Google accounts can be connected, allowing you to upload and delete multiple files.
+Grant access to your Google Drive, including permissions to view and manage files and view file metadata.
+You can connect multiple Google accounts and upload or delete files as needed.

 - **Upload Files:** Upload files directly from your local machine.
-Supported file types include .pdf, .docx, and .txt, with a maximum file size of 20 MB per file.
+You can upload multiple files of various types, including `.pdf`, `.docx`, `.txt`, and others, with a maximum file size of 20 MB per file.

-- **Notion**: Connect to your Notion account to sync and upload Notion pages.
-This integration enables the AI to reference your Notion content in responses.
+- **Notion**: Connect to your Notion account to sync and upload multiple Notion pages.
+The AI can reference your Notion content in responses.

-- **Salesforce**: Connect using your Salesforce URL to access and upload files.
-This integration allows the AI to utilize your Salesforce data for generating informed responses.
+- **Salesforce**: Connect using your Salesforce URL, which can be found in your Salesforce account settings.
+You can connect multiple Salesforce accounts.
+This integration allows the AI to use your Salesforce data to generate responses.

 - **Zendesk**: Connect using your Zendesk domain to integrate tickets and customer data.
 This enables the AI to reference your Zendesk information in its responses.